Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Fit with observations of clusters of galaxies

 The radial velocity dispersion can be related to the pressure profile $P(r)$, the gas mass density $\rho_{\mathrm{g}}(r)$ and the temperature profile $T(r)$ by means of the ideal gas law to obtain:

-where $k_{\mathrm{B}}$ is the Boltzmann constant, $\mu \approx 0.609$ is the mean molecular mass per particle and $m_p$ is the mass of the proton.
-Direct substitution of equation~\eqref{pressure-rhog} into~\eqref{boltzmann} yields the gravitational equilibrium relation:
+where $k_{\mathrm{B}}$ is the Boltzmann constant, $\mu = 0.5954$ is the mean molecular mass per particle for primordial He abundance and $m_p$ is the proton mass.
+Direct substitution of equation~(\ref{pressure-rhog}) into~(\ref{boltzmann}) yields the gravitational equilibrium relation:

 The right-hand side of the previous equation is determined by observational data, while the left-hand side should be consistent through a given gravitational acceleration and distribution of matter.
-In standard Newtonian gravity, the total mass of the cluster is given by the mass of the gas and the mass of the galaxies inside it, with the addition of an unknown dark matter component to avoid a discrepancy of one order of magnitude on both sides of the last equation.

-For the particular Newtonian gravity case, the ``dynamical'' mass $M_\text{dyn}$ of the system is determined by the Newtonian acceleration $a_\mathrm{N}$:
+In standard Newtonian gravity, the total mass of a galaxy cluster is given by the mass of the gas, $M_\mathrm{gas}$, and the stellar mass of the galaxies, $M_\mathrm{stars}$, inside it, with the necessary addition of an unknown DM component to avoid a discrepancy of one order of magnitude on both sides of last equation.
+In this case, the ``dynamical'' mass of the system, $M_\mathrm{dyn}$, is determined by Newton's acceleration, $a_\mathrm{N}$, as follows:

-In the \( f(\chi)=\chi^{3/2} \) model, the acceleration will be given by equation~\eqref{final-acc}, thus we can define the ``theoretical'' mass $M_{\mathrm{th}}$ as:
+In the $ f(\chi)=\chi^{3/2} $ model, the acceleration will be given by equation~\eqref{final-acc}.
+In this case, we define the ``theoretical'' mass, $M_{\mathrm{th}}$, as